What Is Negative Space?

 The term negative space originates from photography.
 If you think of a familiar photo, the positive space includes the object or objects that make up the focal point of your photo, and the negative space includes all of the space around the focal point.

-How to use negative space in graphic design
+How to see negative space

-• Reduce reading time.
-Negative space contributes to visual hierarchy, a principle used to arrange design elements based on importance to the viewer.
+• Reduce reading time: Negative space contributes to visual hierarchy, a principle used to arrange design elements based on importance to the viewer.
 Surrounding important elements like headers with negative space helps readers find the information they need quickly.

-• Set tone.
-The tone of a graphic design can change based on the use of negative space.
+• Set tone: The tone of a design can change based on the use of negative space.
 For instance, a designer creating a page displaying luxury jewelry might use a good portion of negative space to elicit a minimalist tone.
 A designer wanting to impart a sense of mystery might use negative space to hide an image or a secret message on a page.

 Updated on